The following notes were left the past couple

 June 25:

-time of Year ( June 25).
-We saw a moose on the way to the cabin standing
+of Year ( June 25).
+We saw a moose on the way to the cabin standing in

-in the marsh on Rte7.
-Went to LL Bean in Freeport, Ben & Jerry's in
+the marsh on Rte7.
+Went to LL Bean in Freeport, Ben & Jerry's in Waterbury,

-Waterbury, Queeche Gorge, The Vermont Teddy Bear Company and lots of shopping.
+Queeche Gorge, The Vermont Teddy Bear Company and lots of shopping.
+Also

-Also went on a lot of trails and to the top of Equinox mountain.
-Our two
+went on a lot of trails and to the top of Equinox mountain.
+Our two dogs

 State.